 The Design Communication Arts (DCA) Certificate program prepares students for careers in graphic design by offering a solid foundation in design concepts, along with courses in web and interaction design, photography, user experience, and more.
 The DCA program will not only teach you the tools of graphic design, but also how to think strategically and position yourself for a competitive market.
 While knowing and understanding production is an integral part of design, your unique perspective and critical thinking skills offer even greater value to the process.
 That’s why we emphasize conceptualizing the idea, not just decorating the product.

 If you pay attention and challenge yourself, you will leave the program with confidence in your creative and practical skills, and with a portfolio that reflects your unique lens on the world.
-The DCA core curriculum requires the completion of 64 units, usually 16 courses.
-It consists of seven Core Design Concept Courses; the four-course Print and Graphic Communication Toolkit; and five electives.
-The five electives are at your discretion, although we are happy to advise you on strategic choices.
+The DCA curriculum requires the completion of 36 units, usually 9 courses.
+It consists of 7 required courses and 2 electives.
+The electives are at your discretion, although we are happy to advise you on strategic choices.
 These courses change from quarter to quarter; you can find them listed in the catalog.
-At the end of the 16-course program, students participate in a mandatory Portfolio Review with design professionals before being awarded their certificate.
+Incoming students with previous art/design experience may substitute electives for up to 2 required courses.
+At the end of the 9-course program, students participate in a mandatory Portfolio Review with design professionals before being awarded their certificate.

 Frequently Asked Questions